frutiger/bdemeta/README.md

 ## Configuration

-`bdemeta` is configured by a JSON configuration file in the current directory called `.bdemeta.conf`.
-The configuration is as follows:
+`bdemeta` is configured by a JSON configuration file supplied as the first argument to the `walk`, `dot` and `cmake` modes.
+The configuration is as
+follows:

     {
         "roots": [